FlaneurApp/FlaneurImagePicker/README.md

 ## Documentation

-You can find the documentation in *doc* folder of the repository.
+You can find the documentation in the *docs* folder of the repository.
-Open the index.html to view the documentation.
+The `master` version of the documentation is also available [online](https://flaneurapp.github.io/FlaneurImagePicker/).

 ## Author